p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

     - **Country:** USA

-    - Leave the other values blank
+    - Leave the other values blank.

      ![](Images/mjv2-39.png)